Dhruv-m-Shah/FinMap/README.md

 ### How it works
 ![trimmed financial advisor pictorial](https://user-images.githubusercontent.com/42727015/63906020-2c08a000-c9e4-11e9-8634-0c81660eb401.png)

-The PLAID API helps obtain transaction information from your bank which is processed and sent through a AJAX POST request to be displayed on google maps.
+The PLAID API obtains transaction information from your bank which is processed and sent through a AJAX POST request to be displayed on google maps.

 ### Installing